coinse/libro/README.md

 # LIBRO: LLM Induced Bug Reproduction

 This repository contains the replication package of **Large Language Models are Few-shot Testers: Exploring LLM-based General Bug Reproduction** (to appear in ICSE 2023, [preprint available in arXiv](https://arxiv.org/abs/2209.11515))

 ![](https://coinse.kaist.ac.kr/assets/images/blog/libro_overview.png)

 Simply put, LIBRO accepts a bug report and an existing test suite as input, and produces a ranked list of bug-reproducing test candidates.

+The experimental results of our paper can also be reproduced and re-analyzed on Google Colab; see the [notebook section](#replicating-evaluation-results-in-paper) for details.

 ## Setting up LIBRO
 ### Hardware Requirements